Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Hadronic and Hybrid Equation of State Construction

 In RMF theory, the Lagrangian density for hadronic matter typically includes a nucleonic component, meson self-interaction components, and mixed-interaction terms between mesons \autocite{Agrawal_2010_ERMF_neutron_skin_original, Fortin_2016_BSR_EOS}.
-For the BSR6 model, the Lagrangian density can be expressed as:
+A general RMF Lagrangian density, which forms the basis for such parameterizations, can be expressed as:

 where: \begin{itemize} \item $\mathcal{L}_{NM}$ is the nucleonic part of the Lagrangian, which describes the free motion of nucleons (neutrons $n$ and protons $p$) and their coupling to the meson fields: